Virtual celebrations for Jamaica 59

 |

-KINGSTON, Jamaica — Culture, Gender, Entertainment and Sport Minister, Olivia Grange, is inviting Jamaicans to join the virtual celebration of the country’s 59th anniversary of Independence.
+CULTURE, Gender, Entertainment and Sport Minister Olivia Grange is inviting Jamaicans to join the virtual celebration of the country's 59th anniversary of Independence.

-With restrictions on live activities, due to the coronavirus (COVID-19) pandemic, Minister Grange said that events will be broadcast on national television or online to allow the public to participate from the safety and comfort of their homes.
+With restrictions on live activities, due to the novel coronavirus pandemic, Minister Grange said that events will be broadcast on national television and online to allow the public to participate from the safety and comfort of their homes.

-“I made a conscious decision as minister that we will work as much as possible using our online platforms at this particular time,” she said.
+“I made a conscious decision as minister that we will work as much as possible using our online platforms at this particular time,” she told JIS News in an interview.

 “We are going to really launch big for next year when we celebrate our 60th anniversary of Independence, our Diamond Jubilee,” she added.